 The temperature of your computer’s processor is pretty vital for keeping it healthy.
 After all, being the hotspot of calculations within your computer, it’s a good idea to keep it cool!
 Processors that get a little too hot can cause all kinds of issues with your computer.
 It may throttle itself to keep cool, which will mean less processing power overall.
 In dire situations, it will cause the computer to BSOD, freeze, or even shut down or restart itself.

 As such, it’s a good idea to check on the CPU temperatures every so often.
-This is especially true if you put your laptop in situations where it might overheat, such as on your blanket or duvet as you use the laptop in bed.
-In this article we’ll explore the different ways you can check CPU temperature in Windows 10.
+This is especially true if you put your laptop in situations where it may overheat, such as on your blanket or duvet, as you use the laptop in bed.
+In this article we explore the different ways you can check CPU temperature in Windows 10.

 Unfortunately, it’s not immediately obvious what a good or bad temperature for a processor is.
 If you looked up your processor’s idle temperature and saw it was at 30°C, is that a good or bad idle temperature?
 What about 40°, 50°, 60°, or 70°C?

 If you want to know what your processor’s max temperature is, search the Web for the product page of your specific CPU, then find where it lists the max ideal temperature for your processor.

 If the temperature is listed under something similar to “Maximum Operating Temperature” or “T Case,” then that’s the temperature which you should strive to keep your processor under most of the time.
 If it says “T Junction” (like above), the general advice is to keep things at least 30°C under this stated temperature.
 (For the above example we’ll be striving to stay under 70°C.) Either way, if your PC is under this temperature for most (or, ideally, all!) of the time, you’re doing fine.